Spring outdoors at Greys Court

 The Spinney Woods at Greys Court becomes home to a carpet of this beautiful flower, making for an impressive view when looking back on it from the estate walk.

-Some of the bluebells have been severely damaged in recent years as people have been trampling through them to get a good photo.
-Please will all visitors to the bluebell woods keep to the marked out path through the middle, so this impressive sight can stay looking spectacular for years to come.
+To protect the bluebells, please could all visitors to the bluebell woods keep to the marked out path so this impressive sight can stay looking spectacular for years to come.

 Bluebell photography evenings

-This year we are hosting bluebell photography evenings, where you can join our resident photographer and take some beautiful photographs.
-Tickets will be £15 and will be avaliable to buy on our website - we will release the tickets and the dates nearer the time when the blubells have started to come out.
+This year we are hosting bluebell photography evenings, where you can see the bluebells and take some beautiful photographs.
+Tickets will be avaliable to buy on our website - we will release the tickets and the dates nearer the time when the blubells have started to come out.

 Discover a taste of spring indoors in the Cowshed tea-room as they will be serving seasonal dishes, and where possible using fresh produce from the Kitchen Garden that is within the walled gardens.